ankytbhatya/ankytbhatya.github.io/_pages/publications.md

 author_profile: true
 ---
 # Job Market Paper
-**Protected Land Rights, Misallocation, and Dead Capital: Evidence from India**
+**Protected Land Rights, Misallocation, and Dead Capital**

-*This paper uses a geographic Regression Discontinuity Design to examine the long-run effects of protected land rights on structural transformation and economic development.
-By analyzing a colonial-era law that restricts land transfers between targeted and out-group members within protected areas, I investigate how land restrictions have perpetuated poverty and hindered capital formation, 150 years after the policy's introduction.
-By geocoding protected area boundaries to high-resolution raster data on built-up areas, I demonstrate that legal discontinuities in property rights have led to inefficient land use conversions and dead capital.
-This misallocation negatively impacted the welfare of targeted communities.*
+*Protected Land Rights (PLRs) for marginalized communities encompass a quarter of land resources across 90 countries.
+Yet, the impact of PLRs on structural transformation and economic development is poorly understood.
+Theoretically, protection could support local entrepreneurship and industry.
+On the other hand, such measures might lead to the economic isolation of targeted areas.
+Drawing on newly collected historical and high-resolution data in the context of a spatial regression discontinuity design, this paper studies the long-run impact of PLRs.
+Land transfer restrictions between targeted and out-group members led to 17% higher agricultural income share, 15% lower firm density in non-primary sectors, and 8% lesser housing capital in PLR areas relative to adjacent non-PLR areas.
+Higher transaction costs in land markets led to land misallocation and impeded efficient land use conversion and agglomeration economies.
+Reducing constraints on market transactions for marginalized groups may thus foster entrepreneurship and growth*

 <span style="color:blue">Latest version available here</span>